Peilei Fan 范蓓蕾

 Teaching & Advising

-Š UP 801: Concepts and Issues in Planning and Development (Fall 2015; required core course for Master and Ph.D. in URP)
+Š UP 801: Concepts and Issues in Planning and Development (will be offered Fall 2016; required core course for Master and Ph.D. in URP)

 Š UP 855: Urban Sustainability and Climate Change (will be offered in Fall 2016; elective course, for advanced graduate students in URP and beyond)

 Š If you are a graduate student and plan to do a Ph.D. dissertation or Master thesis in my research area, please prepare a page of your ideas, your CV, and past publications, and stop by my office to have a chat.
 I am delighted to work with motivated, creative, and hard-working students.

 Special Issue: From urban sprawl to compact green cities – indicators for multi-scale and multi-dimensional analysis (forthcoming, Martina Artmann, Luis Inostroza, Peilei Fan)

 Š Guest Editor for International Journal of Technology and Globalization 3(4) 2007

 Š Guest Editor for International Journal of Business and Systems Research 4(5/6) 2010